-380. Syngenta engaged in these deceptions in order to sell and increase its sales of Agrisure Viptera® and Agrisure DuracadeTM, despite Syngenta's further knowledge that the more acres grown with them, the more likely it would be that Agrisure Viptera® and DuracadeTM would disseminate into the U.S. corn and DDGS supply and industry participants, including Non-Producers, would be harmed.
+DuracadeTM would disseminate into the U.S. corn and DDGS supply and industry participants, including Non-Producers, would be harmed.

-381. Syngenta knew that farmers and other Non-Producer industry participants, like Non-Producer Plaintiffs here, are affected by its business and depend on it for responsible commercialization practices.

-382. For all these reasons, Syngenta had a duty to disclose the truth - that import approval from China (a key market) was not imminent or indeed anticipated for (at least) the 2011 and 2012 growing seasons, that there was not an effective system in place to channel Agrisure Viptera® and DuracadeTM away from China (or other foreign markets) from which Syngenta did not have approval, and that commercializing Agrisure Viptera® (and later Agrisure DuracadeTM) without Chinese import approval or an effective channeling system created a substantial risk of loss of the Chinese market and/or prolonging the loss of that market.

-383. In addition, Syngenta made numerous misrepresentations to the effect that approval from China was on track and/or would be received during time periods when Syngenta knew it was not, and that Agrisure Viptera® and DuracadeTM could, and would, be channeled away from markets for which approval had not been obtained.
-Syngenta had a duty to prevent words communicated from misleading others.
+- 401. Syngenta knew that farmers and other Non-Producer industry participants, like Non-Producer Plaintiffs here, are affected by its business and depend on it for responsible commercialization practices. - 402.
+For all these reasons, Syngenta had a duty to disclose the truth that import approval from China (a key market) was not imminent or indeed anticipated for (at least) the 2011 and 2012 growing seasons, that there was not an effective system in place to channel Agrisure Viptera® and DuracadeTM away from China (or other foreign markets) from which Syngenta did not have approval, and that commercializing Agrisure Viptera® (and later Agrisure DuracadeTM) without Chinese import approval or an effective channeling system created a substantial risk of loss of the Chinese market and/or prolonging the loss of that market. - 403.
+In addition, Syngenta made numerous misrepresentations to the effect that approval from China was on track and/or would be received during time periods when Syngenta knew it was not, and that Agrisure Viptera® and DuracadeTM could, and would, be channeled away from markets for which approval had not been obtained.
+Syngenta had a duty to prevent words communicated from misleading others. - 404.
+Syngenta's misrepresentations and omissions were made intentionally or recklessly. - 405.
+Syngenta, in connection with the sale of merchandise Agrisure Viptera® and DuracadeTM -- knowingly misrepresented, directly or indirectly, the true quality of that merchandise in violation of Minn.
+Stat. § 325D.13.